 As always, there may be a female betta fish that will just not like the guppies at all and continuously harass them.
 Have a backup plan in order to avoid any fish deaths.

 Do female betta fish fight?

-Giving lots of hiding spots will ensure that the aggression isn’t constant.
+Giving lots of hiding spots will ensure that aggression isn’t constant.
 Having a bigger volume will also let more swimming room for all.
-This also spreads out the aggressive behaviour instead of being confined in a small area.
+This also spreads out aggressive behavior instead of being confined in a small area.